AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dynamic.md

 >[!NOTE]
 >
 >In an [AEM Quickstart stand-alone deployment](/help/sites-deploying/deploy.md), a **self** domain generally does not need to be configured because the port number and context path can be auto-configured.
-However, if all network interfaces are turned off, you need to configure the **self** domain.
+However, if all network interfaces are turned off, you need to configure the **self** domain.-->

 ## Disabling Dynamic Media  {#disabling-dynamic-media}